Bookmark Llama desktop logo

 Unfortunately, Chrome doesn’t support exporting a single folder.
 Instead, you must export all your bookmarks to an HTML file.
 You can then edit the export file to remove any personal bookmarks.
 However, this approach isn’t very accessible unless you are familiar with editing HTML files.

-1. Open Bookmark Manager by clicking at the top right of Chrome and then selecting Bookmarks > Bookmark Manager from the dropdown (alternatively, you can use the keyboard shortcut CTRL+SHIFT+O on Windows & Linux or ⌥+⌘+B on Mac).
+1. Open Bookmark Manager by clicking at the top right of Chrome and then selecting Bookmarks and lists > Bookmark Manager from the dropdown (alternatively, you can use the keyboard shortcut CTRL+SHIFT+O on Windows & Linux or ⌥+⌘+B on Mac).

 2. Click the in the top right of the Bookmark Manager window and select Export Bookmarks.